straker/terraform/README.md

 Terraform
 =========

-Terraform is a musical puzzle game where you try to terraform a desolate planet to something habitable.
+Terraform is a musical puzzle game where you try to terraform a desolate planet into something habitable.
 Made for the 2014 js13k game jam.

 ![A desolate planet being bombarded by the elements water, earth, air, and fire.](http://sklambert.com/js13k/terraform1.png)